 and connect to AUX, destroying the vinyl revival.

 mt32 emulator - doesn't work as provided therefore it effectively consistently fails to perform.
 What was really needed was an Mt-32 soundfont which is now available from Awave.
 That's what should have been available at the same time as Utopia Live!
 In the old days.
-The problem is that there are expectations to use this rather than use the external synthesizers, which are better.
+If you want legacy gaming support, the best bet is a Roland CM-500.

 DOSBox - the decision to ever include a soundblaster style MIDI synthesizer with this software was noise pollution.